 Most of the story in Julie Dillon’s movie “Only Mine” is fictional.
 However, the person behind the inspiration for this film, Laura Kucera, is a real person.
-She was only 20 years old when her ex-boyfriend at the time shot her three times and left her stranded in the wilderness.
-Here, I will tell you more about the actual event and my thoughts on the movie “Only Mine” streaming on Netflix and its real-life connection.
+She was only 20 years old when her ex-boyfriend at the time shot her three times.
+He left her stranded in the wilderness.
+Here, I will tell you more about the actual event and my thoughts on the movie.
+“Only Mine” is streaming on Netflix and its real-life connection.

 Is This A True Story?